engie-new-business/technicaldoc/RELAYER.md

 # Rockside Relayer

 Rockside relayer is a transaction deliverery service.
-Give us your max gas price and your desired speed, we makes sure your transaction is executed at the best price for your time.
+Give us your max gas price and your desired speed, we makes sure your transaction is executed at the best price for your speed.

 ## The problem we solve
 Sometimes Ethereum transactions are stuck or lost.